1 9 4 8 – 1 9 5 8 (USA)

 Arthur Godfrey’s Talent Scouts featured professional and semi-professional performers who were looking for their first big break in show business.

-Before each act performed, Arthur Godfrey would interview the “talent scouts” who had “discovered” the act and brought them to the attention of the show.
+Before each act performed, Arthur Godfrey would interview the “talent scouts” who had “discovered” the act and brought them to the show’s attention.

 These ‘scouts’ were usually family members or friends of the performers or people who had heard them perform somewhere and thought them worthy of being featured on Talent Scouts.